“The perfect roast right in the city, of Hong Kong.”

 “Happy Mid-Autumn Festival 2010 – Have you eaten any mooncake yet?”

-“My first not-so-pleasant hot pot dining experience with Peir 88 of Tau Heung branch restaraunts in Hong Kong.
-Read this now and pick up some tips ad tricks here on how to order your hotpot meal in Hong Kong pleasantly!”
+“My first hot pot dining experience with Peir 88 of Tau Heung branch restaraunts in Hong Kong.
+Nice, but it could be better, if I knew…..
+Read this now and pick up some tips ad tricks on how to enjoy your hotpot meal to the fullest!”

-“All-time packed authentic road side store which you shouldn’t miss, for their signature fragrant crisped bun and refreshing tomato noodle soup!”
+“All-time packed authentic road side stall which you shouldn’t miss, for their signature fragrant crisped bun and refreshing tomato noodle soup!”

 There were so many good eating places in the area of Sheung Wan and Central (上環/ 中環), including the very famous dim sum place, Lian Xiang Lou (莲香樓).
 But nope, it was not about dim sum, this post featured the value-for-money local breakfast place, 勝香園/ 胜香园 (Cantonese as: Sing Heong Yun), a Hong Kong 大排檔 (roadside stall).